WilliamHuynh5/shell-config-and-tips/omz-theme.md

 > Note: Lines that start with `#` are comments and will be ignored by `zsh`.

-4. Save the file with the following keys:
+4. Save the file by pressing the following keys:
 ```
 ctrl + x
 y